christianwolfe/code_refactor/README.md

 This is a HTML refactor homework assignment.
 The objective being to factor an exisitng webpage using HTML semantic tags.

-The following Semantic tags were used in lieu of standard <div> :
+The following Semantic tags were used in lieu of a standard div :

 * Figure
 * Header